 If Barrett's esophagus is diagnosed, regular follow-up endoscopic biopsy evaluations are recommended for the early detection of changes that could lead to cancer.
 Surgery is the only therapy that has been proven to cure early adenocarcinoma arising in Barrett's esophagus.
 Therefore, if an early cancer is detected in endoscopic biopsies, surgery is generally recommended to remove the cancer and the premalignant Barrett's epithelium.

-Several studies have noted a reduction in the risk of esophageal, gastric and biliary cancers among regular aspirin users.
+Several previous studies had also noted a reduction in the risk of esophageal, gastric and biliary cancers among regular aspirin users.
 A 2012 study showed that those who used aspirin daily had a 40% lower risk of death from esophageal cancer.
 [JNCI J Natl Cancer Inst (2012) 104 (16): pp1208-1217]

 Nearly 80% of all deaths from esophageal cancer are attributable to cigarette smoking.
 Smokers have an 8- to 10-fold greater risk of developing esophageal cancer than nonsmokers.